rbdl/rbdl-toolkit/README.md

 the csv_seperator parameter to the ascii value of the desired seperator.

 # Animation
-To load a model animation the AnimationPlugin needs to be active. *rbdl-toolkit* does not support the custom file header format used by Meshup.
-So you will need to use a standart csv format.
+To load a model animation the AnimationPlugin needs to be active. *rbdl-toolkit* does not support parsing the custom file header format used by Meshup.
+The first column of the csv should always represent the time, and the amount of following columns need to match the dof of your model!

+# Rendering

+In order to be enable rendering to images and videos you will need to enable building the optional plugins by setting the cmake option `TOOLKIT_BUILD_OPTIONAL_PLUGINS` to `ON`.
+This will add compilation of the render plugin which has more dependencies such as `libffmpeg`.

 # Extras
 In the extra folders are some python skripts that might be usefull when converting models from meshup to